 MTA also encourages better marketing.
 It gives credit to up-steam/top of funnel activities that deserve credit.
 Without this, e.g. by using last touch, marketers would be falsely guided to purely promotional and tactical messages, mortgaging a brand's equity and its future.

-Step-by-step roadmap to launching a successful multi-touch attribution (MTA) program, from inception through deployment.
-Take our survey to understand what stage your organization is within the MTA journey, and access the specific acceleration tools most relevant to you at your stage.
+Step-by-step guide to launch a successful multi-touch attribution (MTA) program, from inception through full deployment.
+Determine at what stage your organization is currently within the journey map to access specific acceleration tools most relevant to you.